 Two games, two places

-There are limited occasions in which both of a team's split squads play on the road -- that happens four times in 2017.
+There are limited occasions in which both of a team's split squads play on the road -- that happened four times in 2017.
 Even rarer, a team can play both of its (ss) games at home, although that necessitates there be a day game followed later by a night game.
-That happens once in 2017 (Diamondbacks on March 2).
+That happens once in 2018 (Royals on March 12).

 And since 14 teams share a stadium, there's also the possibility of a team playing both its split-squad games in the same venue and be the away team in one and the home team in the other game.
-That takes day/night games to happen and does indeed occur once in 2017 (the White Sox are home in the afternoon and the "visitors" in the evening at Camelback Ranch on March 12).
+That takes day/night games to happen and does indeed occur once in 2018 (the Rangers and Royals are the teams involved at Surprise Stadium on March 17).